survivejs/webpack-book/manuscript/optimizing/06_analyzing_build_statistics.md

 W> Given you piggyback on the production target in the current setup, this process cleans the build directory!
 If you want to avoid that, set up a separate target where you don't clean.

-### `StatsWebpackPlugin` and `WebpackStatsPlugin`

-If you want to manage stats through a plugin, check out [stats-webpack-plugin](https://www.npmjs.com/package/stats-webpack-plugin).
-It gives you a bit more control over the output.
-You can use it to exclude certain dependencies from the output.

-[webpack-stats-plugin](https://www.npmjs.com/package/webpack-stats-plugin) is another option.
-It allows you to transform the data before outputting it.

 ### Node API

 Stats can be captured through Node.
 Since stats can contain errors, so it's a good idea to handle that case separately: